shipwright-io/build/docs/buildrun.md

 ### Build Snapshot

 For every BuildRun controller reconciliation, the `buildSpec` in the Status of the `BuildRun` is updated if an existing owned `TaskRun` is present.
 During this update, a `Build` resource snapshot is generated and embedded into the `status.buildSpec` path of the `BuildRun`.
 A `buildSpec` is just a copy of the original `Build` spec, from where the `BuildRun` executed a particular image build.
 The snapshot approach allows developers to see the original `Build` configuration.

+### Events

+The BuildRun controller will emit Kubernetes events when a BuildRun starts and completes.
+If the BuildRun ends in a failure, a `Warning` event is emitted; otherwise a `Normal` event is emitted.

 ## Relationship with Tekton Tasks